 The so-called Mooney sect is in shock tonight.
 Rank and file members are making their sense of betrayal known after leaked MRI scans appear to show their leader, Chris Mooney, suffers from Republican Brain.

-The explosive images, mailed to various news agencies this morning, were likely obtained by an employee of the hospital that treated Mooney after a minor fender-bender last year.
+Today’s explosive images, emailed to various news agencies simultaneously, were likely obtained by an employee of the hospital that treated Mooney after a minor fender-bender last year.
 If they can be authenticated the blow to his credibility will be fatal, predicts Leon Festinger, a sociologist who studies climate belief groups.

 Conceding the Pause